 Vorarlberg is isolated from the rest of Austria by the Arlberg mountains.
 Hence its name, “before Arlberg”.
 No worries!
 It’s connected to Tyrol by road and rail.
 Furthermore, the tiny state also differs from the rest of Austria both culturally and language-wise.
 Austria’s second smallest state offers a multitude of activities and tourist attractions – summer or winter.

 The majority of the state’s population are of Austrian-Germanic descent and speak an Alemannic dialect of German.
 Whereas, the rest of Austria which uses a Bavarian-German dialect.
-Consequently, many cultural features are often more similar to the Swiss and South Germans around Lake Constance.
+Many cultural features are often more similar to what you find in Switzerland.
 Notwithstanding, Vorarlberg still has an Austrian feel to it.
-However, it wasn’t always the case that the people of Arlberg felt like Austrian’s.
+It wasn’t always the case that the people of Arlberg felt like Austrian’s.
 In a referendum after the WWI, 80 % voted to join Switzerland.
-Despite the clear vote by the Vorarlbergian’s, the Austrian Government and the Allies prevented this and Vorarlberg became a state in the new Republic Austria.
+Despite the clear vote by the Vorarlbergian’s, the Austrian Government and the Allies prevented this, and Vorarlberg became a state in the new Republic Austria.

 Except for a flat sliver of land along the river Rhein towards Bregenz, Vorarlberg is completely mountainous.
 The dramatic alpine landscape, with peaks up to 3300 meters (10826 ft), green valleys dotted with picturesque villages, lends itself to fantastic hikes.
 The region of Bregenzerwald is a mix of open agricultural landscapes, forests, and mountains.
 The lovely valley Kleinwalzertal is surrounded by high mountains on three sides and is located within Vorarlberg, but is only accessible via Germany.
 It’s famous for its hiking and ski possibilities.

 < Click on the images to enlarge >